flashwing-04/showtime-website/content/ws23/master/m1-SomethinAR/process.md

 {{</section>}}

 {{<section title="Understanding our Audience">}}
 Once we had a rough concept in mind, we dug deeper to understand our target audience better.
 We created **personas** and **user experience maps** to deepen our understanding of the players and figure out what would work best in the Showtime setting.
-With these insights we refined our game concept and mapped out the entire game process using a **user story map** and a **flowchart**.
+With these insights, we refined our game concept and mapped out the entire game process using a **user story map** and a **flowchart**.

 {{</section>}}